Nutritional Sciences: Physiology and Metabolism

 Physiology and Metabolism Specialization

 For Breadth, you are required to take 14 additional units of coursework in American Cultures, Foreign Language departments, or any of these Breadth Categories: Arts & Literature, Historical Studies, International Studies, Philosophy & Values, or Social & Behavioral Sciences.
-Please refer to the L&S seven course breadth categories here:
+Please refer to the L&S seven course breadth categories here.
+Additional details about major requirements can be found on the live NS-PM Major Snapshot here.

 Lower Division Requirements